uuid-rs/uuid/README.md

   UUID based on the SHA1 hash of some data.
 * `serde` - adds the ability to serialize and deserialize a `Uuid` using the `serde` crate.
+* `fast-rng` - when combined with `v4` uses a faster algorithm for generating random UUIDs.
+This feature requires more dependencies to compile, but is just as suitable for UUIDs as the default algorithm.

 You need to enable one of the following Cargo features together with the `v4` feature if you're targeting `wasm32-unknown-unknown` target: